Confetti Squares

 This post may contain affiliate links, please see the privacy policy for details.

-Why You’ll Love These
+Why You’ll Love It

 Simple: Making peanut butter confetti squares is easy because you must melt butter and mix the ingredients before letting it set.
 That’s all!
 No baking is required.

-Deliciously Different: There are plenty of recipes with mini marshmallows, plenty with butterscotch chips, and lots with peanut butter.
+Deliciously different: There are plenty of recipes with mini marshmallows, plenty with butterscotch chips, and lots with peanut butter.
 This recipe, however, brings them all together with a couple of other tasty ingredients for a deliciously different sweet treat.

-Peanut Butter Butterscotch Confetti Squares Ingredients
+Butterscotch Confetti Squares Ingredients

-How to Make Them
+How to Make Confetti Squares

 For more detailed instructions with weights and measurements, jump to the printable recipe card.